dragonfire535/xiao/README.md

 * **wild-pokemon:** Draws an image or a user's avatar over a wild Pokémon appearance.
 * **you-died:** Sends a "You Died" screen over an image or a user's avatar.
 * **yu-gi-oh-gen:** Draws an image or a user's avatar on a Yu-Gi-Oh!
 Trading Card with the text of your choice.
-* **yu-gi-oh-token:** Draws an image or a user's avatar over a blank Yu-Gi-Oh!
-Token card.
 * **zero-dialogue:** Sends a text box from Megaman Zero with the quote of your choice.

 ### Avatar Manipulation: